vjek/procedural_generation/README.md

  These scripts produce a deterministic color field

  That is, it will seed a random.Random instance with a fixed value, and produce a series of 24 bit RGB colored ansi blocks on the terminal, demonstrating the deterministic nature (if so configured/desired) of pseudo random number generators.
 This visualization can greatly aid in the understand of procedural generation methods.

- Two screenshots are included, one from a native Linux terminal, one from PuTTY on Windows, showing the exact same colors.
+ Screenshots are included, one from a native Linux terminal, one from PuTTY on Windows, showing the exact same colors.
+ The second script produces similar output, but with a procedurally chosen and colored character, as well.

- If you pass an argument to the script, it will use this as the random number seed rather than the default, and it will render the same on different machines.
+ If you pass an argument to the scripts, it will use this as the random number seed rather than the default, and it will render the same on different machines.

 # symbols-24bit
   This script will produce a similar deterministic color field, but with Unicode characters, and double-width fields for visibility.
 Random, yet deterministic: background color, foreground color, and Unicode symbol.